jplanetx/AIBabe/research_aibabe_chat_overhaul/data_collection/secondary_findings_part1.md

-# Secondary Findings: AI-Babe Chat System Overhaul - Part 1
+# Secondary Findings - Part 1

-This document will store broader contextual information, related studies, and tangential findings relevant to the AI-Babe Chat System Overhaul.
+This document will store secondary findings, including broader contextual information, related studies, and alternative approaches identified during the research.

-*(Content to be populated based on AI search results)*
+*(Content to be added based on subsequent research queries)*